-Do the two options above sound appealing, but you want more data and computer programming skills incorporated?
+Do the two options above sound appealing, but you want more data and computer programming skills that are applied to the disciplines of Economics and Finance?
 Then the BCom with specialisation in Business and Financial Analytics is for you!
 This flagship degree was designed for the Fourth Industrial Revolution, as it integrates quantitative analysis, computer science, statistics, and business.
 This qualification will equip graduates to become high-functioning executives in the modern global business world.

 A business or financial analyst is responsible for a wide range of activities, including gathering data, organising information, analysing historical results, making forecasts and projections, making recommendations, and generating models, presentations, and reports.
-A good financial analyst is not only good with numbers, but actually generates insights and recommendations on how to improve the operations of a business.
-Examples of helpful recommendations and insights include ways to cut costs, opportunities to grow revenue, ways to increase market share, operational efficiencies, customer satisfaction, and much more.
+A good financial analyst is not only good with numbers (and thus data), but actually generates insights and recommendations on how to improve the operations of a business at a micro level, and even economic policy at a macro level.
+Examples of helpful insights include opportunities to grow revenue, operational efficiencies, market trends, economic indicator developments, and much more.
 This is what truly separates a world-class financial analyst from the rest.
-These recommendations will be presented to the CEO, other executives, and/or the board of directors.
+These recommendations will be presented to both senior executives within companies, and high-ranking macroeconomic policymakers.